3D Printing Custom Prosthetics

 A mold injected with platinum-cure silicone RTV to make extra-thick shims for patients with finger volume changes

-Because of the complexity of making a prosthetic finger, the Form 1+ provides the most accurate, durable and cost-effective parts for the job.
+Because of the complexity of making a prosthetic finger, SLA desktop 3D printing provides the most accurate, durable and cost-effective parts for the job.
 COO Jon Bengtsson says,

 “The cost is quite low compared to producing parts in SLS and it allows us to print design changes and new models on demand.”

-The extra-thick shim, created using the Form 1+, in a BPF demonstration device
+The extra-thick shim, created using Formlabs 3D printers, in a BPF demonstration device

 The company’s name comes from a desire to promote uncovered, naked prostheses and end the stigma of amputation.
-Naked Prosthetics employs advanced technology like stereolithography 3D printing on the Form 1+ to create an environment where innovative prosthetic devices are celebrated instead of hidden.
-Using the Form 1+, Naked Prosthetics’ fully-functional biomechanical fingers are helping amputees across the country get back to the active lifestyle they enjoy.
+Naked Prosthetics employs advanced technology such as stereolithography 3D printing to create an environment where innovative prosthetic devices are celebrated instead of hidden.
+Using Formlabs 3D printers, Naked Prosthetics’ fully-functional biomechanical fingers are helping amputees across the country get back to the active lifestyle they enjoy.